iSOLveIT/mkdocs-gen/docs/controller/arduino-mates-controller.md

 This library is developed to easily control Breadboard Mates modules using Arduino-compatible boards by utilizing the [Mates Controller Command Protocol](../studio/mates-controller-command-protocol.md).
 This applies to projects developed using [Commander](../studio/mates-studio-commander-environment.md) and [Architect](../studio/mates-studio-architect-environment.md) environments.

-## Library Discussion

-This section serves to give brief discussion about the constructor and functions included in the library.
 For working examples of using the library and its functions in a project, refer to the _examples_ and _extras_ directories in the [repository](https://github.com/BreadBoardMates/Arduino-Mates-Controller).

+## Constructors

+This section serves to provide brief discussion about the constructors that can be used to initialize the library.

 ### MatesController(serial, resetPin, mode)

 This is the main constructor for the library.
 It creates a unique instance and sets the specified display serial port and reset pin.
 If _serial_ is not a HardwareSerial (or SoftwareSerial for AVR devices), the Serial stream needs to be initialized manually before running [begin(baudrate, resetModule)](#beginbaudrate-resetmodule) function.

 | Parameters              | Type    | Description                                                            |
 |:-----------------------:|:-------:| ---------------------------------------------------------------------- |
 | serial                  | Stream  | The serial port to use for controlling the display module              |
 | resetPin<br/>(optional) | uint8_t | Arduino reset pin to use for resetting the display module (default: 4) |
 | mode<br/>(optional)     | uint8_t | Arduino reset pulse to use when performing reset (default: LOW)        |

 Example No. 1: